brightfav/1.Linux_Practice_Project/README.md

  ![28 grep find a specific word in a file](https://github.com/brightfav/LinuxPracticeProject/assets/107005839/c2862971-5df3-4c75-a3bd-abe1f74aa0a6)

- 15. **df** command is used to report the system disk space usage and displays result in percentage and kilobyte.
+ 15. **df** command is used to report the system disk space usage and displays results in percentage and kilobyte.

 **df [options] [file]** is the general syntax for the *df* command